zsbluesky/Mcomp-at-NUS/Readme.md

 human eyes given an RGB image.
 Most of the recent state-of-the-art methods are based on abstract and deep image representations, taking advantage of traditional CNNs.
 However, the traditional convolutional structure could not capture the global feature of the image well due to its small kernel size.
-And the high-level factors which closely correlates to human visual perception, e.g., objects, color, light, etc., are not considered.
+And the high-level factors which closely correlate to human visual perception, e.g., objects, color, light, etc., are not considered.
-Inspired by these, we propose transformer based method with semantic segmentation as another learning objective.
-More global cues of the image could be captured by transformer and simultaneously learning the object segmentation simulates the human visual perception.
+Inspired by these, we propose Transformer-based method with semantic segmentation as another learning objective.
+More global cues of the image could be captured by Transformer and simultaneously learning the object segmentation simulates the human visual perception.
 Our ablation and visualization experiments show the effectiveness of the proposed ideas.
 Our model achieves competitive performance compared to other state-of-the-art